technofocus-pte/buildmoderniseaiappsdepth/Use case 07/Usecase07.md

 ### Task 9 : Check your work

-After performing the above steps, the listings table contains sample data from [Seattle Airbnb Open Data](https://www.kaggle.com/datasets/airbnb/seattle/data?select=listings.csv) on Kaggle.
+After performing the above steps, the listings table contains a sample data from [Seattle Airbnb Open Data](https://www.kaggle.com/datasets/airbnb/seattle/data?select=listings.csv) on Kaggle.
 The listings were augmented with embedding vectors to execute